borgbackup/borgbackup.github.io/releases/borg-2.0.rst

       garbage collection, no repo index needed, simplicity, mostly works with a shared lock, no need for checkpointing or .part files.

-- new hashtable (used for indexes, caches) based on the borghash project
+- uses new hashtable (used for indexes, caches) based on the borghash project

-  - less memory overhead, especially lower memory usage spikes when resizing the hashtable.
+  - chunks index: less memory overhead, lower memory usage spikes when resizing the hashtable.
+  - files cache: less memory usage by referring to data already stored in the chunk index.
+  - optimizes borg operations (e.g. create, compact, repo-compress) without needing any additional memory.
   - pure Cython implementation, easier to maintain than the previous C code.

 - multi-repo improvements